Do you take a good, hard look at your team's marketing strategy every year?

 1. Business Summary

-Here's where you'll conduct some basic market research.
+In this part of the marketing plan outline, you get plenty of space to share all the data you collected during your market research.
 If your company has already done a thorough market research study, this section of your marketing plan might be easier to put together.
+Either way, try to do your research before synthesizing it in a shareable document like this one.

 Ultimately, this element of your marketing plan will help you describe the industry you're selling to and your buyer persona.
 A buyer persona is a semi-fictional description of your ideal customer, focusing on traits like: